NorfairKing/the-notes/README.md

 - `./the-notes sets.basics` will only generate the 'basics' section of the sets chapter
 - `./the-notes sets probability` will only generate the chapters on sets and probability.

-Make sure to compile twice, the first time.
 You may need to `ignore-reference-errors`.

 ## Contribution